 Webflow is an American company that launched in 2013 and has been steadily increasing in popularity ever since.
 It provides software as a service (SaaS) that allows users to build responsive websites for any screen (mobile, desktop, or tablet).
 It uses a visual editing software tool that automatically generates code and comes with a CMS built into the platform.
 This makes the software unique, flexible, and all-encompassing.
 You can get started with Webflow for free with a free trial or with a Starter plan, and prices increase from there depending on whether you have an Individual plan, Team plan, Site plan, or Ecommerce plan.
 Costs range from $ 15 USD paid monthly to $235 or more for its Enterprise plans.

 Webflow supports the creation of an online store, but it’s more limited compared to WordPress/Woocomerce.
 With that being said, everything you need to create a fully functional store that sells physical or digital products is available to you, including branding, product display, payment, custom checkout, custom shopping cart, and more!
 You’ll need a plan to set up your store, but Webflow has several e-commerce plans to choose from, starting at $29 USD billed annually.
 Additionally, they use stripe as a payment service which charges a 2% transaction fee.
 Transaction fees for WooCommerce will fluctuate depending on hosting and payment gateway.

 Webflow apps and plugins

-Webflow prides itself for not needing to use plugins because the platform and built-in CMS allow flexibility and customizability within the site.
+Webflow prides itself on not needing to use plugins because the platform and built-in CMS allow flexibility and customizability within the site.
 However, you can use plugins and integrations to further customize your site if you wish.
 WordPress, as you know by now, is the king of plugins and third-party integrations!

 Webflow overall usability